k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 #### Browser Calls Helper

-Fabric Basic Authentication mechanism provides an helper, when calls are originated from a web browser, which does not support request header sending.
+The Fabric Basic Authentication mechanism provides a helper when calls are originated from a web browser which does not support request header sending.

-To activate the helper, add an additional parameter to the web service request: `basicAuth=true`.
+To activate the helper, add this additional parameter to the web service request: `basicAuth=true`.

-When activated, a browser popup will appear, when sending the request, where user can populate the username and password.
+When activated, a browser popup will appear, when sending the request.
+The user can populate the popup fields with the username and password.

 <img src="images/05_basic_auth_popup_helper.png">